PPE 3: All low-carbon energy production sectors will be involved

 Renewable heat production targets

-The PPE 3 forecasts a leap in heat consumption from a wide range of production sources.
+EPP3 forecasts a leap in heat consumption from a wide range of production sources.
 Biomass, heat pumps and biogas are expected to drive growth in renewable heat production.
 Geothermal energy, solar thermal energy and the recovery of waste heat from heating networks will also play a role.

 Particular attention will also be paid to the recovery of industrial and tertiary waste heat.
-The PPE 3 plans to require a study of the recovery potential for all existing industrial units over 10 MW and new ones over 5 MW.
+The PPE 3 plans to require a study of the recovery potential for all existing industrial units over 10 MW and new units over 5 MW.

 +225 M€

-Source: French Ministry of Energy Transition
+Source: Ministry of Energy Transition

 Finally, the decarbonization component of the France 2030 plan can be mobilized by the industrial sector in the field of renewable heat.